Mofed14/E-commerce-api/README.md

 7- hasing password using bcryptjs
 9- authorization using jsonwebtoken
 10- login, register, and logout
-11- using cookies to sorte data and authentication
-12- getAllUsers, getSingleUser, showCurrentUser, updateUser, updateUserPassword 13- authorize permissions
+11- using cookies to sorte data, authentication and authorization 12- getAllUsers, getSingleUser, showCurrentUser, updateUser, updateUserPassword 13- authorize permissions
 14- If the user does not authenticated (email or password don't exist the getusers or getsingleuser etc if the authenticated is good but is not admin the user does not authorized)
-15- Api for products with authorization and authentication 16- (createProduct, getAllProducts, getSingleProduct, updateProduct, deleteProduct, uploadImage) 17- mockaroo to create a fake data
+15- CRUD products with authorization and authentication 16- mockaroo to create a fake data
+17- CRUD review